Lilasrinivasreddy/Lilasrinivasreddy/README.md

 ## About me 👔:

 ✅ 𝗗𝗮𝘁𝗮 𝗦𝗰𝗶𝗲𝗻𝘁𝗶𝘀𝘁:
-I'm working as a Data Science professional which involves machine learning projects based on Classification, Regression, Time Series Data, Recommendation systems, Opencv and AWS Cloud.
+I'm working as a Data Science professional which involves machine learning projects based on Classification, Regression, Time Series Data, Recommendation systems, NLP(text), Opencv and AWS Cloud.
 I have done extensive data analysis and derived impactful business insights while working on these problems, which makes me an eligible Data professional.

 --------------------------------------------------